Aircraft Accident Investigation Authority

 In 2019, Mr. Cleare transitioned to Air Traffic Services, where he was certified in Aircon Flight Data Display, Voice Control Communication, and Electronic Flight Strip and Supplementary Data Modulation.

-Mr. Cleare's extensive experience across multiple branches of aviation and safety has always emphasized safety.
+Mr. Cleare's extensive experience across multiple branches of aviation has always emphasized safety.
 His roles have focused on solving issues by collecting and analyzing data to help prevent accidents and ensure the safety of individuals involved in aviation.

 The Aircraft Accident Investigation Authority of the Bahamas is pleased to welcome Mr. Cleare as an Accident Investigator (Operations), where he will continue his dedicated work in aviation safety.